baestard/baestard/README.md

 # Skylar Tui
-I write code and draw things
+I write code and draw things.

 ## Contact
-For all questions and concerns, email me at *baestardx@outlook.com*
+For all questions and concerns, email me at *baestardx@outlook.com*.